mayankmp/Stopwatch/README.md

 - Add new time with a user-friendly interface.
 - Start time to analyze.
-- Delete completed time using Reset button.
+- Delete completed time using the Reset button.
 - Start time.
 - Pause time whenever wanted.